-The commissioner of the revenue is responsible for the assessment of all personal property with taxable status in Powhatan County.
-Virginia state law requires commissioners of the revenue to use a recognized pricing guide to assess vehicles for personal property tax.
-Powhatan County uses the January 1, Eastern Edition N.A.D.A.
-(National Automobile Dealers Association) Official Used Car Guide and the January 1, National Edition N.A.D.A.
-Official Older Car Guide.
-As of January 1, 2013, Powhatan County now Prorates all Personal Property excluding Boats and Jet-skis.
+The Commissioner of the Revenue is responsible for the assessment of all personal property with taxable status in Powhatan County.
+Virginia state law requires Commissioners of the Revenue to use a recognized pricing guide to assess vehicles for personal property tax.
+Powhatan County uses the January 1, Eastern Edition J.D.
+Power Official Used Car Guide and the January 1 J.D.
+Power Official Older Car Guide.
+As of January 1, 2013, Powhatan County now prorates all Personal Property excluding Boats and Jet-skis.

 These guides contain three values.
 Powhatan uses the "Clean Loan" value.
-Vehicles listed in the January 1, National Edition N.A.D.A. official older used car guide, are valued using the "Clean Loan" value.
+Vehicles listed in the January 1, J.D.
+Power official older used car guide, are valued using the "Clean Loan" value.

 Appealing a Vehicle Assessment for Condition